 In today’s dynamic world, change is the only static thing.
 And that is what holds true for every business venture too.
 Businesses relying exclusively on native apps are likely to meet a catastrophic end soon.
 Even Gartner, proclaimed that 9,999 in 10,000 apps would fail by 2018, yet apps continue to be a common development goal for all new businesses!

 Thus it becomes extremely crucial for businesses to look for a novel app development approach.

-Innovation is the key to create such amazing experiences and the Progressive Web App (PWA) is one such approach that can do wonders here.
+Innovation is the key to create such amazing experiences, and the Progressive Web App (PWA) is one such approach that can do wonders here.
 We have already talked about Progressive web apps in one of our previous blogs, but let’s look deeper now on how they are truly the future of web development.

 What is a Progressive Web App (PWA)?

 Indeed, there are plenty of options today in the market to attract potential users.
-However, to play a balanced game, Progressive Web Apps is one of the most ideal choices – providing fast, secure, native-like apps – just the perfect tech solution for most new businesses.
+However, to play a balanced game, Progressive Web Apps framework is one of the most ideal choices – providing fast, secure, native-like apps – just the perfect tech solution for most new businesses.

-The Core Features of Progressive Web Applications
+Core Features of a Progressive Web App

 It is easy to differentiate a traditional web application from a Progressive Web Application when you know the core features of the PWA.
 To start off, for a web application to be considered a PWA, it needs to have these core features: